 If you are the only adult living in your property, you can apply for a single person discount to reduce your Council Tax bill by 25%.

-Council Tax bill reductions for people with a disability
+Council Tax discounts for disabled people

 To qualify for a reduction, your property must be the main home of at least one disabled person.
 This can be an adult or a child - it doesn’t have to be the person responsible for paying the Council Tax.